 Other ways of transacting with IP Australia

-You should be aware that there are some inherent risks associated with the transmission of information via the Internet.
-If you do not wish to use eServices, you can transact with us by post, fax, telephone or in person at our office (contact information)
+Although we do our best to secure your information, you should be aware that there are inherent risks associated with transmitting information via the Internet.
+If you do not wish to use eServices you can transact with us by post or in person.

-- Stay Smart Online - cyber security for Australian internet users
+Stay Smart Online - the Australian government's cyber security website.